Joseph-Ekpo/Scaling-Development/README.md

 # Scaling-Development
-Collection of projects and learning material starting from the basics.
+Collection of projects and topics showcasing Data Structures & Algorithms.